-The Lower Castle
+The Lower Castle in Vilnius

 Resting at the foot of Castle Hill between the Upper Castle and the Cathedral, the Lower Castle is often referred to as the Royal Palace.
 It was the residence of the Grand Duke of Lithuania and the political, administrative and cultural heart of the Lithuanian State.
 Historically, the Upper Castle is associated with the era of Gediminas, Algirdas and Vytautus, while the Lower Castle bears association to the times of Sigismund the Old and Sigismund August, Queen Bona and Barbara Radvilaite.
 For it was during their time that Vilnius reached the peak of its prosperity and the Lower Castle became a centre of Renaissance culture.